-Members wishing to exhibit a quilt made from a pattern may enter it in Heritage Arts.
-Quilts exhibited in the Visual Arts - Heritage Arts area will be evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.
+Quilts entered in Visual Arts should ONLY be entered in the Quilting Project area.
+Either You Can Quilt 50331A or Quilting the Best Better 50331B.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.